Auto-Vocabulary Semantic Segmentation: Experiments

-In the \ours model used for our experiments, we use the BLIP model built with ViT-Large backbone and finetuned for image captioning on the COCO dataset in combination with the Focal-T variant of X-Decoder.
+\boldparagraph{Datasets.} \ours is evaluated on four popular semantic segmentation validation datasets: PASCAL VOC~\cite{VOC} and Context (PC)~\cite{context}, ADE20K (ADE)~\cite{ADE20k} and Cityscapes (CS)~\cite{cityscapes} with 20, 459, 847 and 20 classes respectively, covering a wide range of difficulty and class diversity.
+For instance, ADE is challenging with its many and infrequently appearing classes, while CS contains many instances per image (see Tab.~\ref{tab:blip_tab} for detailed statistics).\\ \boldparagraph{Evaluation.} For quantitative comparison with previous works, we use mIoU as the main metric.
+As mentioned in Sec.~\ref{llmeval}, auto-class predictions in the segmentation mask are mapped using LAVE before the mIoU is computed.
+Furthermore, to study the class-agnostic segmentation performance of different VLMs, we report class-agnostic mean Intersection over Union (cmIoU).
+The computation of cmIoU involves the following steps.
+First, pairwise IoU values, denoted as $\text{IoU}(g_i, p_j)$ are calculated between all ground-truth segments $g_i$ and predicted segments $p_j$ from a given image.
+Each $g_i$ segment is matched with the predicted segment $p_{\text{max}_i}$ that yields the highest IoU value: $p_{\text{max}_i} = \arg \max_j \text{IoU}(g_i, p_j)$.
+The cmIoU is then determined by calculating the arithmetic mean of these highest IoU values across the dataset, which can be formulated as $\text{cmIoU} = \frac{1}{N} \sum_{i=1}^{N} \text{IoU}_{\text{max}_i}$ where $N$ is the total number of ground-truth segments in the dataset.\\ \boldparagraph{Implementation details.} For our experiments, we use the BLIP model built with ViT-Large backbone and finetuned for image captioning on the COCO dataset in combination with the Focal-L variant of X-Decoder.
 For both models, we use publicly available pretrained weights and do not perform any additional finetuning.
 Parameter tuning is performed for the clustering and captioning modules.
-Parameters of the clustering include image scales encoded by BLIP ($384\times384$ and $512\times512$), the $k$ values of $k$-means clustering (2 and 8), the parameters of Gaussian smoothing in the CRF (smoothness weight of 6 and smoothness $\theta$ of 0.8), the number of iterations of majority filtering (8) and the feature dimension size of the positional embeddings (256).
-As for text generation, we opted for nucleus sampling with a minimum length of 4 tokens and maximum of 25, top P value of 1 and repetition penalty of 100 to ensure as many unique nouns as possible.
-The aforementioned parameters were determined using Bayesian optimization on the Pascal VOC with the goal of maximizing the mIoU.
+Parameters of the clustering include image scales encoded by BLIP ($384\times384$ and $512\times512$), the $k$ values of $k$-means clustering (2 to 8), the parameters of Gaussian smoothing in the CRF (smoothness weight of 6 and smoothness $\theta$ of 0.8), the number of iterations of majority filtering (8) and the feature dimension size of the positional embeddings (256).
+For text generation, we use nucleus sampling with a minimum length of 4 tokens and maximum of 25, top P value of 1 and repetition penalty of 100 to ensure as many unique nouns as possible.
+These parameters were determined using Bayesian optimization on VOC with the goal of maximizing the mIoU.
+For CRF denoising and part-of-speech tagging, we use the crfseg~\cite{crf} and spaCy~\cite{spacy} libraries respectively.